Skip to main content

 Course Differences

-The course does not just teach how to create a game in C++.
-It allows you to understand the abstraction of the game and write a small engine from scratch in C++, covering ECS, data-oriented design, C++ templates, the game loop, SDL rendering, event systems, resource management, memory, and performance.
-It also includes integrating Lua into C++ code to add scripting capabilities.
+Unlike other resources that may be overly theoretical or extensive, this course offers a practical approach to game engine programming.
+You will learn to comprehend the abstraction of games and create a simple engine from scratch in C++, encompassing ECS, data-oriented design, C++ templates, the game loop, SDL rendering, event systems, resource management, memory, and performance.

 This is a demo lesson (10:00 remaining)